Context-adaptive variable-length coding

 Context-adaptive variable-length coding (CAVLC) is a form of entropy coding used in H.264/MPEG-4 AVC video encoding.
 It is an inherently lossless compression technique, like almost all entropy-coders.
 In H.264/MPEG-4 AVC, it is used to encode residual, zig-zag order, blocks of transform coefficients.
-It is an alternative to context-based adaptive binary arithmetic coding (CABAC).
+It is an alternative to context-adaptive binary arithmetic coding (CABAC).
 CAVLC requires considerably less processing to decode than CABAC, although it does not compress the data quite as effectively.
 CAVLC is supported in all H.264 profiles, unlike CABAC which is not supported in Baseline and Extended profiles.

 CAVLC is used to encode residual, zig-zag ordered 4×4 (and 2×2) blocks of transform coefficients.
 CAVLC is designed to take advantage of several characteristics of quantized 4×4 blocks: